connorac2013-tech/ESPRESSIF-O.S-Alpha-/README.md

 beginners guide
 Note: This guide is for rare or less common CYD (Cheap Yellow Display) models, specifically the 2.8-inch ILI9341 320x240 resolution screen with a capacitive touchscreen.
 I have been searching nonstop for an OS for my 2.8-inch CYD.
 I tried Tactility (but could not figure it out) and MicroPython (it did not seem to work; the LED strobed, and the display just stayed black).
-This setup finally worked for me.
+I gave up and created my own.

 Arduino IDE Setup